Echinocereus triglochidiatus: Taxonomy

-One variety, E. t. arizonicus, is federally listed as an endangered species in the United States.
+One variety, E. t. arizonicus or the Arizona Hedgehog cactus, is federally listed as an endangered species in the United States.
 It is limited to the intersection of Arizona and New Mexico in the United States with Mexico.
 This variety is sometimes included within Echinocereus coccineus.
+Conversely, the Integrated Taxonomic Information System lists the variety as its own species, Echinocereus arizonicus.